Forward Get In Touch

 Travel is often seen as a means of escaping the routine of daily life, a chance to relax and unwind.
 While the pursuit of happiness is a fundamental human goal, travel offers more than just leisure and enjoyment.
 Beyond the picturesque landscapes and cultural experiences, travel serves as a powerful tool for education, offering valuable lessons that extend far beyond the boundaries of a classroom.
 I wanted to write this article to explore why travel is as much about education as it is about happiness.

-Forward Travel does Iraq and Kurdistan
+Forward Travel does Iraq & Kurdistan

-Forward Travel does Iraq and Kurdistan
+Forward Travel does Iraq & Kurdistan

 After a fortuitous encounter at ITB Berlin ( ITB is a global travel mart ) in March 2023, I found myself in the privileged position of being invited by Al-Rafidain, an Iraqi tour company, to partake on a journey alongside a select few, traversing the intriguing terrain of Iraq.
 Commencing in Basra and concluding in Erbil, Kurdistan, this odyssey was a stark departure from my preconceived notions, largely shaped by decades of news reports.
 My curiosity was piqued by the prospect of immersing myself in the cradle of ancient civilisations, including the Babylonians, Assyrians, Sumerians, and Akkadians.
 My journey commenced with an Emirates flight from Sydney to Dubai